Analyzing Compass Diversified (CODI) and Its Competitors

-Compass Diversified (NYSE: CODI) is one of 14 public companies in the “Household furniture” industry, but how does it compare to its rivals?
-We will compare Compass Diversified to similar companies based on the strength of its analyst recommendations, profitability, earnings, dividends, institutional ownership, valuation and risk.
+Compass Diversified (NYSE: CODI) is one of 14 public companies in the “Household furniture” industry, but how does it weigh in compared to its peers?
+We will compare Compass Diversified to similar businesses based on the strength of its dividends, institutional ownership, risk, profitability, valuation, earnings and analyst recommendations.

 Valuation & Earnings

-This table compares Compass Diversified and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Compass Diversified and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue